 When I review the careers of graduates that we’ve placed over the last 18 years, it’s impressive to see how far many of them have gone on to have incredibly successful careers.
-A significant number of them are in executive level roles for some of the finest brands in the world, and some have started their own equally successful businesses.
-Yet, when these people first walked through our doors all those years ago to actively compete for their first jobs, all they had at this point was the education and potential.
-Over the years, I’ve also noticed that the time it takes for graduates to progress within a company is becoming shorter – in 2017 it was reported that 39% of graduates became managers after five years [AGR Development Survey 2017 Key Points].
+A significant number of them are in executive-level roles for some of the finest brands in the world, and some have started their own equally successful businesses.
+Yet, when these people first walked through our doors all those years ago to actively compete for their first jobs, all they had at this point was their education and potential.
+Over the years, I’ve also noticed that the time it takes for graduates to progress within a company is becoming shorter.
+The Management sector sits within the Top 10 most popular sectors for graduates in the UK.

 Hiring graduates has many benefits.
 The right graduates for your business will bring fresh ideas, and with them, a desire to achieve.
-Harnessing this relatively undeveloped talent can reap dividends for businesses by capitalising on their education, their analytical mind-sets and the basic knowledge of the role/industry.
-Industrial placements, work experience and internships are common practice for students, with many Universities offering a ‘year in industry’ as part of their course.
+Harnessing this relatively undeveloped talent can reap dividends for businesses.
+You can capitalise on their education, their analytical mindsets, and the basic knowledge of the role/industry.
+Industrial placements, work experience, and internships are common practices for students; with many Universities offering a ‘year in industry’ as part of their course.
 As such, students aren’t necessarily starting from scratch, but they are still malleable to your company’s way of doing things, without having to undo too many ‘bad habits’.

-There are a number of contributing factors towards this:
+There are a number of contributing factors to this:

-1. Company ethos and values are becoming more and more important to graduates and early talent when they are choosing which companies to join.
+1. Company ethos and values are becoming more and more important to early career talent when they are choosing which companies to join.

 It isn’t uncommon for some organisations to invest more time and resources in hiring their executives and senior hires, they can be considered to be more ‘business critical’ and harder to get right.
 I find this to be counterintuitive; the hiring process should be consistent and balanced across every role in a company with all routes leading to the heart of your business values and culture.
 After all, if you recruit your graduate hires well, they will become your senior talent of the future.
 As a business leader making critical decisions on a daily basis, why put your business at risk by creating a ticking time bomb further down in your matrix?